 The VR counselor or OIB worker is responsible for authorizing O&M training for the customer and approving services, including approving the documentation for payment when invoiced.

+The provider must not bill for any services other than Orientation and Mobility training, or Orientation and Mobility group training.

 Based on the results of the assessment, the VR counselor or OIB worker determines the training goals and hours to be funded by VR or OIB.
 No training is provided before a service authorization is issued.

-After submitting VR2894, Orientation and Mobility Assessment, the O&M specialist must contact the customer's VR counselor or OIB worker to discuss the initial assessment and obtain a service authorization to provide training services.

-The discussion includes:

-the specialist's recommendations for training (if any), including the:

-O&M skills needed;

-proposed completion date; and

-number of training hours authorized by the customer's VR counselor or OIB worker;

-anticipated delays in services, if any;

-special considerations or extended direct training dates, if any;

-the customer's readiness to begin nonvisual O&M skills training; and

-the customer's understanding of O&M skills training and its potential benefits.

 O&M training must not exceed the total number of training hours and type of training authorized by the customer's VR counselor or OIB worker on the service authorization.

 Consistent and frequent scheduling is recommended to maximize learning.
 One two-hour lesson a week is the minimum training allowable.
 Daily O&M training is considered best practice.